Flexible floaters align with the direction of wave propagation: Introduction

-These competing mechanisms for solid floaters naturally raise the question of the preferential orientation of flexible floaters.
-For perfectly flexible floaters, that deform and adapt to the shape of the interface, we expect a constant submersion depth, eliminating the mechanism responsible for the transverse orientation.
-This should result in principle in their systematic longitudinal orientation.
+This theory for solid floaters highlights how important the varying immersion depth is for the floater to rotate toward the transverse orientation.
+This naturally brings us to the question on how flexible floaters should orient in waves.
+Perfectly flexible floaters will deform and adapt to the shape of the interface, and are therefore not expected to exhibit variations in submersion depth.
+The mechanism responsible for the transverse orientation should be absent and so we expect a systematic longitudinal orientation for flexible floaters.
 The goal of this paper is to test this prediction.

-We performed experiments with elongated rectangular, thin strips of polypropylene or paper.
-This is an idealisation of what may be floating leaves, drifting nets \cite{mohapatra2024review}, agglomerated microplastic blobs \cite{yang_2023} and even extended oil spill patches \cite{huang_wave-induced_2013}.
-When placed in a monochromatic incoming wave, these thin structures perfectly adapt their shape to the wave, leading to negligible wave diffraction and damping.
-In this limit, we can construct an inviscid and diffractionless theory (Froude-Krylov model) for the first and second order motion, similar to that of Ref.~\cite{herreman2024preferentialorientationfloatersdrifting}.
-Our theory predicts a systematic longitudinal orientation of flexible floaters in propagating gravity waves, in good agreement with our experiments.
-An interesting by-product of the theory is that it also predicts a small shape-induced correction to the classical Stokes drift formula \cite{stokes1847theory}.
+In this paper, we introduce a model to describe the mean motion of a infinitely bendable thin floating strip drifting at the surface of inviscid water waves.
+Our model is inviscid and ignores diffraction (Froude-Krylov approximation), as in Ref.~\cite{herreman2024}.
+It predicts a systematic longitudinal orientation of flexible floaters (along the direction of wave propagation).
+We also compute a small shape related negative correction to the classical Stokes drift.
+We performed experiments with elongated rectangular, thin strips of polypropylene or paper, and confirm the systematic longitudinal orientation.
+We measure the mean angular velocity toward the longitudinal orientation, and observe a decrease as the strip length increases.
+This effect, likely due to dissipation, is not accounted for in our inviscid model.